dronzal/ASAP/README.md

 To increase the volume of the dataset and make the model more robustness, additional techniques where used.
 Some techniques: cropping, adjusting brightness, flipping images, blurring.
 Also since most of the images contain plain background, synthetic images where introduced that change randomly the background from the anotated dataset.

-> The result is an backgrond masking feature that runs at 10 fps.
+> The result is an background masking feature that runs at 10 fps.

 </details>